Army Leaders Defend Using D.C. National Guard: Rioters Had Bricks

 “I had a soldier that had a concussion.
 There were bags of bricks,” he said.

-On Monday, he said, they threw water bottles, eggs, and fireworks: “Eggs and water bottles, we don’t know what was in the water bottles.
+On Monday, he said, they threw frozen water bottles, eggs, and fireworks.

+“Eggs and water bottles, we don’t know what was in the water bottles.
 But that was being thrown frozen.
 So frozen water bottles.
-So think about a frozen water bottle coming at you as a projectile.”
+So think about a frozen water bottle coming at you as a projectile,” he said.
+He said some of the water bottles contained urine.

-He said on Monday throughout the night, Guardsmen “were pelted with bottles that contained urine, bottles that contained frozen water, and eggs.
-So that was constantly being thrown at our Guardsmen.”

 “There were also fireworks being thrown at our soldiers and airmen.
 So I think they displayed enormous courage, discipline, and restraint,” he said.